terraform-google-modules/terraform-example-foundation/0-bootstrap/modules/jenkins-agent/README.md

 - The `prj-cicd` project to hold the Jenkins Agent
 - GCE Instance for the Jenkins Agent, assigning SSH public keys in the metadata to allow connectivity from the Jenkins Master.
 - FW rules to allow communication over port 22
-  - TODO: use a fixed IP or no public IP at all
+- VPN connection with on-prem (or where ever your Jenkins Master is located)
--  Custom Service account to run the Jenkins Agent's GCE Instance
+- The custom service account `sa-jenkins-agent-gce@prj-cicd-xxxx.com` used by the GCE instance, which is granted the access to generate tokens over the Terraform custom service account
 Please note this module does not include an option to create a Jenkins Master.
 To deploy a Jenkins Master, you should follow one of the available user guides in https://cloud.google.com/jenkins.

-If you don't have a Jenkins implementation and don't want one, then we recommend you to use the Cloud Build module instead of this Jenkins module.
+**If you don't have a Jenkins implementation and don't want one**, then we recommend you to [use the Cloud Build module](../../README.md) instead of this Jenkins module.

 ## Usage